| Mewgenics | |||

 This "hub" of sorts is one of the biggest deviations from the Isaac formula, as it combines the run-based progression of TBOI with a campaign-like metagame that’s unique to Mewgenics.

 Moving on to how you use this house, you basically sell the cats for more resources.
 Well, not really.
 It’s actually more complicated than that, and it all hinges on the fact that once a cat finishes a run, it is "retired" and can’t do another run ever again, no matter how good their stats were.
-Their equipment is preserved through your storage, but to go on more runs, players will have to breed their previous party with each other and have them pop out kittens to start anew.
+Their equipment is preserved through your storage, but to go on more runs, players will have to breed their previous party with each other, or with whatever strays show up on their doorstep, and have them pop out kittens to start anew.

 This is where the selling of cats comes in.
 Connected to your home is a community of other cat enthusiasts looking to trade upgrades in exchange for your cats via a pipe delivery system.
 Each one has a preference, so sending the right cat to each vendor can expedite your upgrade process.
 These preferences aren’t easy to fulfil either, like the kid who only accepts injured cats, the couple who only want kittens, or the hunchback who only wants "retired" cats to keep him company.

 No, players are expected to balance the donation of cats by making good stats and skills hereditary between parents and their children.
-This means that, though they can’t go on another adventure, that super-powered wizard cat you had last run might be a better breeder than fodder for the upgrades, and shouldn’t be donated, at least for now.
+This means that, though they can’t go on another adventure, that super-powered wizard cat you had last run might be better utilized as breeding stock rather than fodder for the upgrades, and shouldn’t be donated for now.

 It’s certainly a unique way to go about resource management for this game.
 It’s strange and unfamiliar, but efficient and effective.
 Even the Food cost of passing days for potential kittens is genius, because players must absolutely head out for more food eventually, lest their litter of mildly mutated kittens die of hunger.
-More than that, they still need to survive the run to bring the food home, so it’s very easy for players to just game themselves out by not balancing their cat population with their adventuring.
+More than that, they still need to survive the run to bring the food home, so it’s very easy for players to just FUBAR their entire by not balancing their cat population with their adventuring.

 Enough Content to Keep Every Cat Occupied